 Using case studies of globally important environmental challenges, the following will be explored:

-1. Science & Philosophy: exploring the scientific method, the history of science philosophy, indigenous knowledge and complex systems thinking
+1. Science and Philosophy: exploring the scientific method, the history of science philosophy, indigenous knowledge and complex systems thinking

-3. Land & Water: agricultural, landscape and freshwater challenges
+3. Land and Water: agricultural, landscape and freshwater challenges

 6. Critical Issues for Science and Global Challenges

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:|

 |1||critically examine the value and limitations of science in addressing global challenges, including the philosophical underpinnings of science, complexity thinking and Indigenous knowledges|

 |2||demonstrate the foundational academic skills required to produce, critique and reflect on science-based communications|